-The week of action runs through Feb.7.
-During the week, educators will wear Black Lives Matter T-shirts to school and teach lessons such as structural racism, intersectional black identities, black history and anti-racist movements.
+Each year, educators across the country participate in a week of action, held in February, to promote racial equity and counter racism and xenophobia in our schools.
+Educators wear Black Lives Matter T-shirts to school and teach lessons such as structural racism, intersectional black identities, black history and anti-racist movements.
 Inspired by the Black Lives at School Day organized by educators in Seattle, a group of teachers in Philadelphia took the concept a step further, sponsoring a whole week of events around the guiding principles of Black Lives Matter.

 Black Lives Matter at School is centered around these demands:

 - End "zero tolerance" and implement restorative justice in all schools